Macrometacorp/docs/docs/photoniq/prerendering/synthetic-interactions/manage-click-interactions.md

 ## Update Click Policy Sequence

-Follow these instructions to update a click interaction policy in the web console.
+Follow these instructions to update the order in which click interaction policies are performed in the web console.
 There is no API endpoint to perform this task.

 1. Log in to your Prerendering dashboard.
 2. Click **Synthetic Interactions**.